Nivdc/PBET/README.md

-# PDFBookmarkII
+# PBET
+PBET - pdf bookmark edit tool.

 A(nother) tool for edit bookmarks in PDF file.
-But this one support OCR feature.(Oh, Yeah~)
+But this one support OCR feature.😎
-However, you must first install tesseract to use the OCR feature.(Oh, No~)
+However, you must first install tesseract to use the OCR feature.😭

 ## Screenshot
 ![](./screenshot.png)

 ## Usage
+If you are using the Releases version, double-click "run.bat" first.

 1. Select the pdf file you want to edit.
 2. (optional) Load existing bookmarks.
 3. (optional) Use OCR to get book catalog.
 4. Edit bookmarks.
 (Format details see below.)
 5. (optional) Set page number offset.
-6. Click 'Save'.
+6. Make sure there is no risk!
-   The name of the new file is ```(your file name)-new.pdf``` .
+   The name of the new file will be ```(your file name)-new.pdf``` .
-   **Note that if a file with the same name exists, the save button will overwrite it without any warning!**
+   **Note that if a file with the same name exists in the source file directory, The save button will overwrite it without any warning!**
+7. Click 'Save'.

 ## Bookmark Format